jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-5-calculator-with-keypad.md

   + `OPERATOR <= OPERATOR_NEXT`
 - DISPLAY register gets updated as required after states display_result and digit_pressed

+### Required modules

+To support the main state machine work we'll need several other components:

+- **keypad poller** to debounce the keys
+- **keypad encoder** to encode the keypad readout into a scancode
+- **binary to bcd encoder** to convert the internal binary representation for display
+- **seven segment encoder** to encode a BCD digit to segments
+- **seven segment driver** to multiplex the three decimal digits over the shared wires
+- **integer divider** to implement division

 ## Reading a keypad